3vilM33pl3/hexweb/content/posts/simplepawn.md

 draft: true
 image: MeepleOnTarget.png
 ---
-This article will explain how to create simple user controlled Pawn as an Unreal Engine 4 plugin.
+This article will explain how to create simple user controlled Pawn which can only move forward and backwards.
+The whole application is wrapped in a UE4 plugin.

 # Prerequisites
 If you want to create it yourself: